 *Laparoscopic repairs are associated with longer operating times but quicker post-operative recovery, fewer complications, and less post-operative pain.

-Emergency Presentation and Management of a Hernia
+Emergency Management of a Hernia

 The serious complications of a hernia that require urgent intervention are:

-- Irreducible / incarcerated – the contents of the hernia are unable to return to their original cavity
+- Irreducible / incarcerated– the contents of the hernia are unable to return to their original cavity

-- Obstruction – the bowel lumen has become obstructed, leading to the clinical features of bowel obstruction
+- Obstruction– the bowel lumen has become obstructed, leading to the clinical features of bowel obstruction

-- Strangulation – compression of the hernia has compromised the blood supply, leading to the bowel becoming ischaemic
+- Strangulation– compression of the hernia has compromised the blood supply, leading to the bowel becoming ischaemic

 The specific management for strangulated hernia will vary depending on the type of hernia involved.
 However, mortality is much higher in emergency cases compared to elective operations for all hernia.